danielflower/swrl/README.md

 ## Takipi

 Playing with Takipi on a free trial.
-Probably will remove it immediately when it expires this week, so if you wanna play, play soon!
+Probably will remove it immediately when it expires this week, so if you wanna play, play soon!!

 URL: https://app.takipi.com/